blackccpie/GweLLM/README.md

 * Local deployment and execution (even on CPU only)
 * Hassle-free use (no external API limitations)

+Output models and datasets will be made available on my [HuggingFace repo 🤗](https://huggingface.co/amurienne).

 This is a Work in Progress...

 ## Approach